ZigzagSecurity/survival-guide-radare2/PART 1.md

 ## The discovering part
-This part consist of discovering what our binary is made of. let's enter the command:
+This part consist of discovering what our binary is made of.
+Let's enter the command:

 `fs`

-this will show what r2 analysed before like the strings, functions, imports, symbols, etc. then we can select one of this category with the command **fs [category name]** and print print what's inside with 'f'
+This will show what r2 analysed before like the strings, functions, imports, symbols, etc.
+Then we can select one of these categories with the command :

+**fs [category name]**

+Then print what's inside with **f**

-We can see in the strings category, all the strings that are printed when lunching our binary.
+We can see in the strings category, all the strings that are printed when starting our binary.
 In the sym category we can find the differents functions that are called.
-More precisely the main function.
+The most interesting at the moment, **the main** function.

 ## The reading code part
 so now we want to print the code to actually see what is done in there.
 The easiest way (but not the only one)to do it is to go at that place in the memory. we can do it with the command **s [offset / function / symbol]**